Adaptive Manifold Clustering: Introduction

-In this paper, we will significantly improve the current theory for AWC, and also solving some of the open problems mentioned above.
-First of all we will consider distributions supported in a vicinity of closed non-linear submanifolds.
-In addition to generalizing the previous results to this setup, we will give finite sample guarantees both for propagation and separation and propose a theoretically justified choice for $\lambda$.
-We will derive those results under rather general assumptions on the structure of the clusters.
-Some open problems remain: Most importantly we will neither discuss the behaviour of the algorithm after the detection of the first gap nor will we discuss results at a non-local scale.
+In this work, we will significantly improve the current theory for AWC, and also solve some of the open problems mentioned above.
+First of all, we will consider distributions supported in the vicinity of closed non-linear submanifolds.
+We propose a slight adjustment of the algorithm in order to take into account the intrinsic dimension as well as local deviations due to the curvature of the manifold and the magnitude of the noise.
+In addition to generalizing the previous results to this setup, we will give finite sample guarantees both for propagation and separation and propose a theoretically justified choice for \( \lambda \) under rather general assumptions on the structure of the clusters.
+Moreover, we show that the propagation effect is still valid for points close to the boundary of a homogeneous cluster.
+This means that the propagation and separation results do no longer need to be stated separately, c.f.
+Corollary \ref{cor_prop_and_sep}.
+The rest of the paper is organized as follows.
+In section \ref{section_theory} we present our main results.
+We start in subsection \ref{subsection_ineq_gap_coef} by introducing the manifold hypothesis and studying properties of the gap coefficient.
+This leads to the introduction of the so-called \emph{adjusted volume coefficient} and a minor modification of the algorithm which will preserve consistency under the manifold hypothesis.
+In subsection \ref{subsection_propagation} we discuss the case of uniform data without any clusters and continue in \ref{subsection_separation} by studying the sensitivity of the algorithm w.r.t. local gaps.
+We will show that the procedure is rate-optimal and discuss the problem of parameter tuning.
+Finally, we discuss the boundary case in subsection \ref{subsection_boundary_case}.
+In the following section \ref{section_experiments} we present numerical results illustrating the main results of section \ref{section_theory}.
+Proofs are collected in section \ref{section_proofs}.